jgehrcke/goeffel/README.md

   sense relative to each other; the difference between any two values in this column is a *wall time* difference in seconds, with sub-second precision.

+### Process-specific metrics

 #### `proc_pid`

 The process ID of the monitored process.
-Might change if the program was invoked with the `--pid-command` option.
+It can change if Goeffel was invoked with the `--pid-command` option.

 Momentary state at sampling time.